mit-pdos/secfs-skeleton/README.md

 Since the root directory is only modifiable by the owner of the file system, SUNDR introduces group-writeable directories (and files).
-The file system owner can create such a directory in the root of the file system (e.g. `/home`), and other users who are members of the appropriate group will then be able to add their own directories inside of it.
+The file-system owner can create such a directory in the root of the file system (e.g. `/home`), and other users who are members of the appropriate group will then be able to add their own directories inside of it.
 Group membership is set in the `.groups` file, which we